mindpixel-labs/vsc-expressionengine/README.md

 - `ee.suggestCompletions`: enable/disable IntelliSense/auto-completion.
 Is enabled by default.

 ## Snippets
-Here is a list of the most useful snippets to help you quickly setup your templates.
+Here is a list of the most useful snippets to help you quickly set up your templates.

 | Description | Trigger | Completion |
 |--- | --- | --- |